NBISweden/module-openrefine-dm-practices/_episodes/06-saving.md

 1. Click the `Export` button in the top right and select `OpenRefine project archive to file`.
 2. A `tar.gz` file will download to your default `Download` directory.
 Depending on your browser, you may have to confirm that you want to save the file.
 The `tar.gz` extension tells you that this is a compressed file.
-The downloaded `tar.gz` file is actually a folder of files which have been compressed.
+The downloaded `tar.gz` file is actually a folder containing compressed files.
 Linux and Mac machines will have software installed to automatically expand this type of file when you double-click on it.
 For Windows-based machines, you may have to install a utility like '7-zip' in order to expand the file and see the files in the folder (this step is optional).
 3. Optional: After you have expanded the file, look at the files that appear in this folder.
 What files are here?
 What information do you think these files contain?

 > ## Solution